Zona do título e menção de responsabilidade

 Fonte imediata de aquisição

-This fonds was donated to the City of Edmonton Archives by Norma L. Paradis in 1971.
+This fonds was donated to the City of Edmonton Archives by Robert (Bob) Mason Clarke in 1978 and 2000.

 Idioma do material